This guide will help you understand the basic features of Indiepolis and how to use them.

 To upload a book, click "Add Book" under Books at Home, or go to Shelf and click "Add Book" at the top.

 Two files are required: a book cover and a sample file.

 You can upload your own cover or create one yourself using our tools.
-It doesn't need to be professional-looking if your book is not published.
-Uploaded covers will always be adjusted to the ratio of 16:10.
+It doesn't need to be professional-looking if your book is unpublished.
+The dimensions of uploaded covers will always be adjusted to the ratio of 16:10.
 The sample file accepts pdf, epub, zip, rar, and 7z format, and you decide how much of your book it contains.
-Each file cannot exceed 5MB in size, while sample file cannot exceed 2MB.
+Cover file cannot exceed 5MB in size, while sample file cannot exceed 2MB.